Optimizing Molecules using Efficient Queries from Property Evaluations: Results

 To gain better understanding of how QMO optimizes a lead molecule with respect to the property constraints and objectives, we provide visual illustration of the property landscapes and search trajectories via QMO using a two-dimensional local interpolation on the molecule embedding space.
 Specifically, given the original embedding $z_0$ and the embedding of the best candidate $z^*$ returned by QMO, we perform local grid sampling following two selected directions $v_x$ and $v_y$, and then evaluate the properties of the decoded sequences from the sampled embeddings for property landscape analysis.
 For the purpose of visualizing the property landscape in low dimensions, we project the high-dimensional search trajectories $\{z_t\}_{t=1}^T$ to the two directions $v_x$ and $v_y$.
 Figure \ref{fig:QMO_loss_landscape} shows the landscape of Tanimoto similarity v.s. binding affinity prediction when using Remdesivir as the lead molecule, with the optimization objective of maximizing Tanimoto similarity while ensuring the predicted binding affinity is above a defined threshold 7.5.
 The two directions are the principal vector $z^*-z_0$ and a random vector orthogonal to the principal vector (see Methods section for more details).
 The trajectory shows how QMO leverages the evaluations of similarity and binding affinity for optimizing the lead molecule.
 Figure \ref{fig:QMO_loss_landscape} also displays the common substructure of candidate molecules in comparison to the Remdesivir molecule in terms of subgraph similarity and their predicted properties over sampled iterations in QMO.

 In addition to demonstrating the efficiency in optimizing lead molecules, we also study the diversity of the optimized molecules by varying the random seed used in QMO for query-based guided search.
 Figure \ref{fig:QMO_diversity} shows three different sets of trajectory on the landscape of predicted binding affinity when using Remdesivir as the lead molecule (see Methods section for more details).
 The optimization objective is the same as that of Figure \ref{fig:QMO_loss_landscape}.
-The visualization suggests that the trajectories are distinct and the best candidate molecule in each trajectory is distant from each other in the embedding space, suggesting that QMO can find a diverse set of improved molecules with desired propoerties.
+The visualization suggests that the trajectories are distinct and the best candidate molecule in each trajectory is distant from each other in the embedding space, suggesting that QMO can find a diverse set of improved molecules with desired properties.
+We also provide a quantitative study on the diversity and novelty of the QMO-optimized sequences when varying the similarity threshold in Section \ref{sup_diversity} of the Supplementary Material.
+Setting a lower similarity threshold in QMO results in more novel and diverse sequences.